 Due to the nature of the competition, AEAF will not ask judges, reviewers, sponsors, staff or the audience to agree to or sign non-disclosure statements for any competitor.
 By participating in the competition, competitors agree that neither AEAF, Arkansas Capital Corporation; nor members of the judging panels; sponsors, nor their designate organizations; assume any liability for any disclosures of business plan information which may be made (whether inadvertently or otherwise) by any judge, reviewer, staff member, audience member, or other individual connected with, participating in, viewing, hearing, or receiving information from the competition.

 Previous efforts to establish the business or participating in business-like activities which include, but are not limited to the following: attempts to raise capital, developing and presenting the business plan to potential investors, and conducting substantial market research outside of the 2016-2017 academic year will be disqualified.
-This includes business plans that were submitted in previous Donald W. Reynolds Governor’s Cup competitions.
+This includes business plans that were submitted in previous Donald W. Reynolds Governor’s Cup or Oklahoma Love’s Cup competitions.

 The business plan must be for a new and independent venture in the seed, start-up, or early-growth stages.
 Plans that include proposals for buy-outs, expansions of existing companies, roll-ups, real estate syndications, tax shelters, franchises, licensing agreements for distribution in a different geographical area, spin-outs from existing corporations, and other consulting projects or analyses are not eligible.
 Non-profit proposals are also not eligible.
 Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.